Welcome to the Wildlife Center!

 During your visit, stop by the Wildlife Center, home to rescued, non-releasable animals that serve as ambassadors for their species and bring awareness to the important roles they play in our ecosystem.

-Most of the species in the Wildlife Center are native in South Carolina, so you may see them in the wild as you explore!
+Most of the species in the Wildlife Center are native to South Carolina, so you may see them in the wild as you explore!
 In our care, all of the animals routinely receive veterinary care, training, and daily enrichment.
 The Magnolia Wildlife Center is a USDA-licensed exhibitor and is in line with all laws under the Animal Welfare Act of 1966.

 Oliver the Bard Owl